hmcts/ccd-docker/README.md

 2. Setup the Python(version 2.x/3.x) on windows machine.
 PIP is bundled with Python.
 3. Execute the command "pip install azure-cli" using command line.
 It takes about 20 minutes to install the azure cli.
 4. Verify the installation using the command az --version.

+## Troubleshooting

+CCD UI not loading:

+- it might take few minutes for all the services to startup
+    > Wait few minutes and then retry accessing CCD UI
+- sometimes happens that some of the back-ends (data store, definition store, user profile) cannot startup because the database liquibase lock is stuck.
+    > check on the back-end log if there's the following exception: 'liquibase.exception.LockException: Could not acquire change log lock'
+    Execute the following command on the database:
+    UPDATE DATABASECHANGELOGLOCK SET LOCKED=FALSE, LOCKGRANTED=null, LOCKEDBY=null where ID=1;

 ## Variables
 Here are the important variables exposed in the compose files: